 How Often Do You Wash a Crochet Blanket?

 Crochet blankets should not be washed frequently.
 This is done to preserve the item for as long as possible.
 Frequent washing – even if done right – will eventually start to ruin the blanket.
-It will start to lose its shape, get extremely fuzzy, and maybe even have some of the yarn threads break.
+It will start to lose its shape, get extremely fuzzy, and maybe even have some yarn threads break.

 Knowing How To Wash A Crochet Blanket